Scalable Gaussian Processes on Discrete Domains: Experiments

 \subsection{Real world DNA sequence data}

-To validate our models on real world data, we performed classification on the \emph{UCI promoters} data set \citep{Harley1987-yn} and the \emph{UCI splicing} data set \citep{Noordewier1990-tt}.
-As with our experiments on synthetic data, we aim to compare the predictive performance and uncertainty calibration against SVMs.
-The promoters data set consists of 106 real world DNA sequences of 57 nucleotides each and the task is to predict whether or not a given sequence corresponds to a promoter region of a gene.
-The splicing data set contains 3190 sequences of 60 nucleotides each which have to be classified into splicing and non-splicing sites.
+To validate our models on real-world data, we performed classification on the \emph{UCI splicing} dataset \cite{Noordewier1990-tt}.
+Moreover, to demonstrate the scalability of these methods, we performed regression on the DREAM5 dataset \cite{weirauch2013evaluation}.
+As with our experiments on synthetic data, we aim to compare the predictive performance and uncertainty calibration against SVMs for classification.
+The splicing dataset contains 3,190 sequences of 60 nucleotides each which have to be classified into splicing and non-splicing sites.
+We applied our methods to the pTH2427 transcription factor of the DREAM5 dataset which contains a total of 32,896 short sequences of length~8.
+On the~DREAM5 dataset, we performed a 70-30\% train-test split.

 We compared a kernel SVM against a full GP and our sparse GPs with inducing points selected greedily and by simulated annealing.
-Note that the splicing data is too large for feasible full GP inference.
+Note that the splicing data as well as the DREAM5 data are too large for feasible full GP inference.
 To provide a fair comparison, we report inference times of our sparse GP in comparison with the full GP on a randomly selected subset of the splicing data in Table~\ref{tab:inference_times}.
 It can be seen that our sparse GP speeds up inference by more than one order of magnitude while still yielding comparable predictive performance (c.f.\ Tab.~\ref{tab:time_complexities}).

-The sparse GPs use 5 inducing points on the promoters data and 50 on the splicing data.
+The sparse GPs use 50 inducing points on the splicing data.
 The order of the spectrum kernel was chosen to be $k=3$ by all GPs through log marginal likelihood optimization.
-The performance of the methods in terms of area under the precision-recall curve (\emph{AUPRC}) and calibration is measured via 10-fold cross validation on the promoters data and by a 2000/1190 train-test-split on the splicing data.
+The performance of the methods in terms of area under the precision-recall curve (\emph{AUPRC}) and calibration is measured by a 2000/1190 train-test-split on the splicing data.
 Results are reported in Figure~\ref{fig:UCI_data_calibration}.

+For the DREAM5 dataset (Tab.~\ref{tab:dream}) we used a kernel of size $k=3$.
+This was motivated both by biological considerations of the size of a codon and also by the fact that the sequences are short---only 8 characters.
+We found that when set to the right random subset size (in this case 20), greedy selection could outperform the DPP in both runtime and performance.